Do Go On - 125 - The Legend of Bigfoot

 Honestly.

-The Funk monster is a very different thing.
+All the funk monster, the funk monster is a very different thing.

 It's about Bigfoot, right?

-An entirely different.
+and entirely different.

-What's Bigfoot's favourite genre?
+What's Bigfoot's favorite genre?

-Oh, a foreign film.
+Oh, of foreign films.

 Yeah.

-Is he Bollywood fan?
+Is it your Bollywood fan?

-Loves a foreign language docko.
+Love's a foreign language docco.

-So I'm going to tell you about a few
+So I'm going to tell you about a few of the most famous Bigfoot stories.

-The first date's back to the early part of the 20th century
+The first dates back to the early part of the 20th century,

 even before the term Bigfoot was even coined.

-This story is about a man named Albert
+This story is about a man named Albert Ostman

-Yes, it's too much solider.
-Such a cute little yes, like yes.
+Such a cute little yes.

 All right, man.

-in British Columbia in Canada in 1924.
+Ostman was a lumberjack who was out camping in British Columbia in Canada in 1924.

-One night when he was tucked up in bed,
+One night when he was tucked up.

-he was being carried away,
+The next thing he knew, he was being carried away, still in his sleeping bag,

-still in his sleeping bag by a family of big-foot.
 He was having a dream.

-A family.
-I'm sure.
-Do you call them big-feet?
+Do you call them big feats?

 Yeah.